jokoyoski/PaymentAPI/README.md

 ## Running the Application With Docker

 I have pushed the image on my Docker Hub Repository which gives access to anyone to run the code

-Kindly navigate to the main part of the project where docker compose stays and run
+Kindly navigate to the root directory of the project where docker compose stays and run

  docker-compose up